GuidanceMantras/GuidanceMantras/README.md

 trust, value of life
 - Please engage with people everyday
 - You can learn new things from other people

+### Discipline and Persistance
+- Drink One glass of water(hot/cold) after wake up everyday

+### Social Media
+- Be selective on social media such as facebook/instagram
+- You can block unnecessary things, such as post/groups/people/videos on any social media
+- Keep you social media clean
+- Your social media feed works on what you follow, what you watch more, what you like.
+Basically, it i based on AI recommendation system
+- Delete unwanted emails, block unwanted emails and  unsubscribe unwanted emails
+- Avoid social media as much as possible, easy to say, but can be done.
+- Learn/teach how to use Google and youtube to gain knowledge about different topics

+### Environment
+- Our behaviour depends on our surrounding environment
+- So kids should grow in good environment.
+- Stay away fron negative people

+### Minimalistic
+- The meaning of minimalistic is to having only needed things in life
+- Minimalistic says that "One should buy only needed/essential things in life"
+- An example for minimalistic is to having a car worth of 10 Lakhs for your use and for your family.
+Minimalistic does not say to buy a car worth of 1 Crore for your family use, when you are earning a 10 lakhs per year.

 ### Chain of effects in life
 - will be added with diagram
 -